Alkaline Backpack - 18 litre

 Special features of the RS185M sprayer:

-- Ergonomically formed shut-off valve with control pressure gauge
+- Ergonomically formed shut-off valve

 - EPDM seals giving high resistance to base products